Talks

 What Diane talks about

-Below are some sample talk descriptions.
+Below are some sample talk titles and descriptions.
 Other topics are possible and talks can be adapted to meet the needs and interests of the sponsoring group.

 SO SEXY, SO SOON: THE NEW SEXUALIZED CHILDHOOD & WHAT WE CAN DO ABOUT IT